Updated: 13th February 2021

 Wasp stings (or yellow jacket stings) are a cause of concern for many, especially during the Summer months.

-Here is some guidance on what to do to treat a wasp sting, and also preventing stings in the future.
+Here is some guidance on what to do to treat a wasp sting, and also preventing stings in the future - most of these tips are very simple measures you can take.

 wasp stings is very similar to treating bee stings.
 However, there is